will-chung/cse110-w21-group7/specs/adr/0005-entry-sorting.md

 * Color-coding and sorting can be combined into one feature
 * Sorting divides content into sections for easier reading
 * Color-coding associates bullet types with chosen colors
-  * Overtime makes reading bullets easier for users
+  * Over time makes reading bullets easier for users

 ## Pros and Cons of the Options